SMILES Data Release II: Probing Galaxy Evolution during Cosmic Noon and Beyond with NIRSpec Medium-Resolution Spectra: Target Selection and Observation

 Through extensive testing of various priority weightings and slit allocation schemes, we converged on the three mask configurations that maximized the number of high-priority targets observed.
 Across the three masks, slits were allocated to a total of 168 unique sources (166 were observed).
 Among these, approximately 40\% fall into the star-forming galaxy category and 30\% are classified as AGN candidates, with the remainder comprising other science targets including high-redshift emission-line galaxies, quiescent galaxies, and radio sources.
-Table \ref{tab:output} summarizes the categories to which each object belongs (can be more than one), and Figure \ref{fig:footprint} shows our survey footprint along with the sky positions of micro-shutters.
+Tables \ref{tab:input} and \ref{tab:output} summarize how many objects in each parent category received slits: for example, we placed slits on 70 of 464 cosmic noon star-forming candidates (about 15\%), 50 of 382 AGN candidates (about 13\%), 40 of 447 FRESCO overdensity galaxies (about 9\%), 28 of 209 radio or ALMA sources (about 13\%), 9 of 63 Paschen+MIRI systems (about 14\%), 13 of 49 quiescent galaxies (about 27\%), 4 of 24 high-redshift FRESCO emitters (about 17\%), and 2 of 22 other galaxies (about 9\%).
+Because many galaxies satisfy more than one criterion, the sum of the category counts exceeds the number of unique targets.
+Figure \ref{fig:footprint} shows our survey footprint along with the sky positions of micro-shutters.
 Example spectra from different types of galaxies in the SMILES sample are shown in Figure \ref{fig:spec}.